anazhmetdin/anazhmetdin/DOTNET/README.md

 ![Order Items](./Images/order_items.png)

-Also, I used Chart.js to create some informative graphs for the seller to evaluate his performance over time:
+Additionally, I utilized Chart.js to create visually appealing and informative graphs, providing sellers with valuable insights into their performance over time.

 ![Seller Stats 1](./Images/seller_stats1.png)

 ![Seller Stats 1](./Images/seller_stats2.png)

-I also created an easy to use interface to manage the seller's items with quick controls such as filter, apply sales, and change availability.
+Moreover, I designed and implemented a user-friendly interface for efficient management of a seller's items, incorporating quick and intuitive controls like filters, sales application, and availability modification.
+These controls are used alongside a fixed header at the top with anchor links to all available categories.

 ![Menu Control](./Images/Menu_controls.gif)